Last Updated: March 8, 2022

 Tone Down The Doors

 Doors these days are commonly hollow on the inside, making them less effective at blocking outdoor noise.
 Ideally, the best way to resolve it would be to change them to solid doors.
 But again, the choice is not applicable for everyone.
+But if you are in a tight budget here are some ways on how to soundproof a hollow door to filter unwanted noises.

 You can again use acoustic caulk sealants and weatherstripping tapes.
 You place them around the door, between the frame and the wall.
 Further, use the caulk sealant for any cracks present.
 Also, make sure to keep the door from slamming.